 The Alternative Technology Pilot (ATP) authorized companies to install innovative technology in yellow taxis, such as digital taximeters.
 This allowed the TLC to test whether the technology could a) improve rider and driver experience; and b) reduce costs for vehicle owners.

 Used Taxicab Vehicle Pilot (March 2015 – March 2017):

-In this pilot, TLC is evaluating whether purchasing a used vehicle (less than two years old) will positively impact cost and flexibility in the yellow taxi industry without adversely affecting public safety.
+In this pilot, TLC evaluated whether the purchase of a used vehicle (under than two years old) would positively impact cost and flexibility in the yellow taxi industry without adversely affecting public safety.

 Enhancing Accessible Taxi Service

 Accessible Dispatch 6-Month Report

 The Accessible Dispatch pilot was created to test the implementation of a city-funded dispatching system for wheelchair-accessible taxicabs.
 The pilot ended in 2012 and the lessons learned in the pilot were used to establish a permanent Accessible Dispatch program in Manhattan.

 E-Hail Pilot Q2 Report (December 2013)

 The E-Hail pilot program was created to test the effectiveness of hailing a cab electronically through a cellphone app.
 As of March 2016, the E-Hail pilot became a license and was no longer a pilot.

 Final Report (September 2016)